- Higher volume of deliveries in dense urban areas reducing fuel efficiency

 These are just some of the challenges that modern enterprise businesses face in the last-mile.

-If you are a modern enterprise business, you too should have faced either one, few of them or all of these challenges in your final-mile.
-Since the COVID-19 pandemic, the increasing e-commerce orders is pushing brands to overcome these last-mile delivery challenges.
+If you are a modern enterprise business, you too should have faced either one, a few of them, or all of these challenges in your final-mile.
+Since the COVID-19 pandemic, the increasing e-commerce orders are pushing brands to overcome these last-mile delivery challenges.

-Some delivery businesses that face problems in their last-mile
+Some delivery businesses face problems in their last-mile

 Enterprise businesses that directly deliver goods/services to their customers are the ones that face challenges in their last-mile.